 #10 cans only last for 25 years in special circumstances

 The also need to be stored in cold dark areas.
 Most of us aren’t able to store our food storage that way, which can decrease shelf life to 20 or 15 years.

 Rotating your food is a must.
 Are you planning on surviving longer than 25 years?
 Well then, are you going to toss it all out and start over in 25 years?
 Probably not.

 Although you can buy MOST items with a 25 year shelf life, there are many items you won’t want to buy in bulk.
 Some items such as baking ingredients, spices, sauces, or smaller canned food items all have shorter shelf life, which you will need to rotate through.

-Rotating your food and using your food storage is how it saves you money, your family gets used to eating it, AND keeps your food fresh.
+Rotating your food and using your food storage is how to save money.
+Your family gets used to eating it AND it keeps your food fresh.

 6. I do need a gun